Squinting at the baggage reclaim board… belt number four. My feet moved but my brain was following about a minute behind. Eugh I felt foggy.

 Ever since that arrival into Manchester, the subsequent arrivals from numerous long haul trips over the last ten months have all been quite traumatic.
 Every airport goodbye became tinged with the unspoken thoughts of will we see each other again?
 Time progressed in the worst way and dad could only say goodbye at home, no longer able to drive me to the airport which was something he loved to do (although I’ve never been a huge fan of a parental airport goodbye as I’m left to sob through security by myself).

 People may wonder why I continued to work abroad as cancer turned up and took over our lives.
-Well, in my experience (and I know every experience is different so I’m just talking about what me and my family went through), I knew pancreatic cancer is a death sentence, it is, as soon as I heard ‘pancreas’, my mind went to Grey’s Anantomy episodes where anything happening to the pancreas is your life over (i’m a doctor because I watch that show ok?).
+Well, in my experience (and I know every experience is different and absolutely individual, so I’m just talking about what me and my family went through), I knew pancreatic cancer is a death sentence, it is, as soon as I heard ‘pancreas’, my mind went to Grey’s Anatomy episodes where anything happening to the pancreas is your life over (i’m a doctor because I watch that show ok).

-No, in all seriousness, I knew that life with pancreatic cancer is near impossible (unless you are lucky enough to catch it early, which is incredibly rare, and you can have the tumour removed), just look at the statistics.
+No, in all seriousness, I knew that life with pancreatic cancer is near impossible (unless you are lucky enough to catch it early, which is incredibly rare, and you can have the tumour removed), you don’t have to do much reading to find that out, just look at the statistics.

 Pancreatic Cancer UK – Click the image to view their website and research